 What is IT Governance?

-At its base level, IT governance is one or multiple processes that enable the IT staff to better manage risk and operate at its most efficient to the benefit of the organization on the whole.
+At its base level, IT governance is one or multiple processes that enable the IT staff to better manage risk and operate at its most efficiently to the benefit of the organization on the whole.
 IT governance is a process that fits firmly under the umbrella of corporate governance, which is its own collection of processes that are designed to keep the entire corporation effective and efficient.

 IT governance is a flexible methodology that can be slightly modified to suit the industry it is being used for.
 If you ask the business world, IT governance is all about managing performance for efficiency.
 But if you were to ask academia?
 You might get a definition that reads more about creating an accountability framework to create desired output from the IT department.